 Do Owls Have Ears?

 Some owl species that sport ear tufts and got you thinking that those were actual ears have proven how easily they can outsmart you.
-Those “ears” are simply display feathers that illustrate an owl’s mood, much like how a dog wags its tail to signify its feelings.
-An owl’s real ears are tucked at the sides of its head and are covered by the feathers of its facial disc.
+Those “ears” simply display feathers that illustrate an owl’s mood, much like how a dog wags its tail to signify its feelings.
+An owl’s real ears are tucked at the sides of its head and are covered by the owl’s feathers of its facial disc.

 The owl’s round-shaped face is designed to detect the slightest of sounds, similar to the effect of cupping our hands around our ears and aiming them towards a sound to hear it better.
 Their ears are 10 times more sensitive than that of humans as it can gather sounds more effectively than we can.

 Typically, owls are very isolated creatures.
 This affinity all changes at the approach of spring since this is when mating can occur.
 Courtship is defined by elaborate rituals such as particular hooting patterns, courtship flights, and offerings of food to re-establish their pair bond during mating season.
 Owls generally mate for life or exceedingly long periods, making their love for isolation a hindrance in finding and landing a partner.
 They are known as opportunistic nesters, taking over abandoned eagle and hawk nests, living in homes that extend along other pairs’ ranges.